-Abstract: This paper deals with the main control problems found in solar power systems and the solutions proposed in literature.
+Abstract: This work deals with the main control problems found in solar power systems and the solutions proposed in literature.
 The paper first describes the main solar power technologies, its development status and then describes the main challenges encountered when controlling solar power systems.

-Keywords: Control of solar power systems.
+While in other power generating processes, the main source of energy can be manipulated, in solar energy systems, the main source of power which is solar radiation cannot be manipulated and furthermore it changes in a seasonal and on a daily base acting as a disturbance when considering it from a control point of view.
+Solar plants have all the characteristics needed for using industrial electronics and advanced control strategies able to cope with changing dynamics, nonlinearities and uncertainties.